webpav/codecov-umbrella/tools/livegrep/README.md

 $ docker compose -fdocker-compose.{,indexer.}yml run --remove-orphans livegrep-indexer && docker compose up
 ```

 Navigate to http://localhost:8910 and search away.
+There is a dropdown in the top-right area where you can switch between searching Codecov repositories and Sentry repositories.

 Restart the service every few days to re-index everything.